Akjosch/sugarcube-modules/README.md

-A bunch of random mostly self-contained modules and macros for SugarCube, in Twee format
+A bunch of random mostly self-contained modules and macros for SugarCube 2, in Twee format

 # Macros